AM Pharma

 RECOMBINANT ALKALINE PHOSPHATASE

-We have developed a proprietary recombinant alkaline phosphatase (ilofotase alfa), constructed from two human isoforms of alkaline phosphatase, that has demonstrated in multiple clinical trials to be stable and highly active.
+We have developed ilofotase alfa, our proprietary recombinant alkaline phosphatase, constructed from two human isoforms of alkaline phosphatase, that has demonstrated in multiple clinical trials to be stable and highly active.

 Mechanism of Action

-Systemic administration of ilofotase alfa demonstrated potent inhibition of acute inflammation in kidney, lungs, liver, gut and other organs.
-The recombinant enzyme displays exquisite activity towards dephosphorylating and detoxifying damage-associated molecular patterns (DAMPs) and pathogen-associated molecular patterns (PAMPs) such as lipopolysaccharide (LPS), ATP, ADP and other extracellular substrates that drive acute inflammation, coagulation and microvascular ischemia found in kidney, lung and liver following sepsis or ischemia-induced damage.
+The recombinant enzyme displays exquisite activity towards dephosphorylating and detoxifying damage-associated molecular patterns (DAMPs) and pathogen-associated molecular patterns (PAMPs) such as lipopolysaccharide (LPS), ATP, ADP and other extracellular substrates that drive acute inflammation and microvascular ischemia found in acute kidney injury.
 Research has shown that ATP dephosphorylation has a double effect in protecting against kidney injury.
-When the pro-inflammatory ATP is dephosphorylated, the resulting adenosine further reduces inflammation through the activation of the immunosuppressive adenosine A2a receptor pathway (A2aR).
+When the pro-inflammatory ATP is dephosphorylated, the resulting adenosine further reduces inflammation through the activation of the immunosuppressive adenosine A2a receptor pathway.

 Revival LogoPHASE III STUDY REVIVAL UPDATE